 The Case for “File Integrity Monitoring”

-File integrity monitoring (FIM) is an internal detective control or process that performs the act of validating the integrity of operating system and application software files using a verification method involving the current file state and a known, good baseline.
+File Integrity Monitoring (FIM) is an internal detective control or process that performs the act of validating operating system and application software by comparing the current state against the known, good baseline.

 This comparison method often involves calculating a known cryptographic checksum of the file’s original baseline and comparing that with the calculated checksum of the current state of the file.
 Other file attributes can also be used to monitor integrity, as well.

 Generally, the act of performing file integrity monitoring is automated using internal controls.
 Such monitoring can be performed randomly, at a defined polling interval, or in real-time.
 These options provide the organization with an advantage when it comes to detecting attacks and identifying risk.

 True FIM detects change by first establishing a highly detailed baseline version of each monitored file or configuration in a known and trusted state.
 Using real-time monitoring, it detects any change that affects any aspect of the file or configuration and captures these in subsequent versions.
 These versions, in turn, provide critical “before” and “after” views that show exactly who made the change, what changed and more.